whau so light its wood was used as fishing floats

 Habitat

 Lowland forests, scrublands, and regenerating bush.
 Prefers open, sunny locations with well-drained, fertile soils.
 Often found along forest margins, in clearings, and in disturbed ground.
-A pioneer species that colonises open areas after fire or land clearance.
+A pioneer species.

 Range